Healthdirect Free Australian health advice you can count on.

 Treatment for gum disease

-The main treatment for gum disease is removing plaque and calculus from your teeth.
-This can be done by your dentist, oral health therapist, dental hygienist or a specialist periodontist.
+The treatment for gum disease involves removing plaque and calculus (hardened plaque) from your teeth.
+This can be done by a:

-You will also need to brush and floss your teeth regularly to keep the gums healthy.
+You will also need to brush and floss your teeth regularly to keep your gums healthy.
+It's recommended that you use a soft toothbrush and fluoride toothpaste when brushing your teeth.

 Self-care at home

-• Apply pressure over the area with gauze or other clean cloth.
-Dampen the pad slightly with clean water.
+• Apply pressure over the area with gauze or a clean cloth.
+Dampen the cloth slightly with clean water.

-• Keep this pad in place for 30 minutes without removing it.
+• Keep this cloth in place for 30 minutes without removing it.
 Check to see if the bleeding has stopped.
-If not, re-apply a clean pad and see a dentist.
+If not, re-apply a clean cloth and see a dentist.

 • Do not rinse your mouth or put your fingers in your mouth.

-• If you are in pain, get advice on pain-relief medicines you can take.
+• If you are in pain, ask your pharmacist which pain-relief medicines you can take.

-Follow any advice you received from your dentist about rinsing your mouth and eating and drinking after dental procedures.
+Follow any advice your dentist gives about eating and drinking after dental work.

 Can bleeding gums and dental bleeding be prevented?

-• Use dental floss every day — ask your dentist or pharmacist about this.
+• Use dental floss every day — ask your dentist about how to floss if you are unsure.

 Resources and support